Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Related Work

-In early research, video Quality of Experience (QoE) was often determined based on a set of statistical features.
-These studies attempted to fit certain video transmission-related metrics into a mathematical formula to predict video QoE\cite{brunnstrom2013qualinet,mok2011measuring,xue2014assessing,yin2015control}.
-However, the video QoE is influenced by multiple factors, including presentation quality, smoothness, video quality switching, and video stuttering.
-These factors are closely related to users' viewing environments, personal preferences, and perceptual abilities.
-Therefore, relying solely on statistical features makes it difficult to capture users' subjective experiences, and more detailed consideration of user perception and evaluation is needed.
-In pursuit of a better evaluation of the impact of video presentation quality on the overall Video Quality of Experience (QoE), an increasing number of studies have embraced the integration of Visual Quality Assessment (VQA) within the QoE assessment framework.
-Depending on the availability of reference videos during the evaluation process, video quality assessment can be classified into three categories: full-reference(FR)\cite{manasa2016optical, wu2019quality,bampis2018spatiotemporal,wang2004video,seshadrinathan2009motion}, reduced-reference(RR)\cite{soundararajan2012video, wang2005reduced, ma2011reduced, rehman2012reduced}, and no-reference(NR) approaches\cite{men2017empirical,men2018spatiotemporal,li2015no,saad2014blind,xu2014no,mittal2015completely,li2019quality,chen2020rirnet}.
-Both Spiteri2016\cite{spiteri2020bola} and Bentaleb2016\cite{bentaleb2016sdndash} regard the average bitrate of the video experienced by the user and the duration of the rebuffer events as the influencing factors of QoE.
-Duanmu et al. devised a QoE algorithm named SQI, which combines the FR VQA algorithm with video stalling quantification information to predict the QoE scores of videos\cite{duanmu2016quality}.
-In Video Assessment of Temporal Artifacts and Stalls (Video ATLAS)\cite{ALTAS}, Bampis et al. unify modeling of video presentation quality, stall-related features, and memory-related features of video.
-Subsequently, et made improvements to the SQI algorithm and developed the KSQI algorithm, which takes video presentation quality(VMAF), rebuffering, and quality adaptation (switching between profiles) into consideration\cite{duanmu2019knowledge}.
-With the vigorous development of deep learning technology, more and more researchers apply convolutional neural network(CNN) and recurrent neural network(RNN) to the prediction of video QoE.
-GCNN-QoE\cite{GCNN-QoE} and DA-QoE\cite{DA-QoE} both perform feature extraction and fusion on statistical features, then uses GRU to process the features and finally returns the QoE score.
-DeSVQ\cite{DeSVQ} feeds the high-level spatio-temporal features extracted by CNN and the low-level features measured by VQA to LSTM in turn, and finally returns the QoE score.
-The above three models have two common features that use statistical features and RNN.
-In \cite{TRR-QoE}, Pengfei Chen et al. constructed an end-to-end framework named TRR-QoE, which combines feature extraction, processing and QoE prediction.
-In Chunyi Li et al.\cite{luchunyi} employ ResNet-50 for frame feature extraction, fuse statistics like resolution and rebuffering, and regress QoE using Support Vector Regression (SVR).
+Early QoE studies attempt to fit a mathematical formula to map the transmission-related metrics (\textit{i.e.,} QoS features) into video QoE~\cite{ref-3,mok2011measuring,xue2014assessing,yin2015control}.
+However, the video QoE is influenced by multiple factors, including spatial quality, temporal quality, play smoothness, video quality switching, video stuttering, etc. These factors interact and collectively impact users' QoE.
+Therefore, relying solely on statistical features is insufficient to capture users' subjective QoE.
+To improve the capability of QoE models in assessing the impact of visual quality on overall QoE, an increasing number of studies have integrated video quality assessment (VQA) within the QoE assessment framework.
+Both Spiteri~\cite{spiteri2020bola} and Bentaleb~\cite{bentaleb2016sdndash} regard the average bitrate of the video experienced by the user and the duration of the stalling events as the influencing factors of QoE.
+Duanmu \textit{et al.}~\cite{waterloo1} propose a QoE method, called SQI, which combines the Full-Reference Video Quality assessment(FR VQA) algorithm with video stalling quantification features to predict QoE scores.
+They later improve the SQI algorithm and develop the KSQI algorithm, which takes video presentation quality (represented by VMAF~\cite{vmaf}), stalling event, and quality adaptation (switching between profiles) into consideration~\cite{duanmu2019knowledge}.
+Bampis \textit{et al.}~\cite{ALTAS} develop the video assessment of temporal artifacts and stalls (Video ATLAS) metric, which unifies modeling of video visual quality, stall-related features, and memory-related features of video.